-4-Using your tape, pick one of the corners and place an X, this will be the starting point.5-Have one student be the "robot."
-6-Another student can be the "programmer."
+- 4 Using your tape, pick one of the corners and place an X. This will be the starting point. - 5 Have one student be the "robot." - Another student can be the "programmer."
 The programmer will use action signs to move the robot through the grid to find the teddy bear.
-The robot can only move when the programmer gives an action step.
-7- The Robot stands in the Start square.
+The robot can only move when the programmer gives an action step. - The robot stands in the start square.
 The programmer holds up the different pieces of paper with the action steps.
 Whatever paper the programmer holds up, the robot will perform that action.
-The programmer tries to lead the robot to the teddy bear, while avoiding the other stuffed animals that are on the grid.
-8- The order that the programmer gives the steps is called the sequence.
-The action steps that the robot is following is called the command.
+The programmer tries to lead the robot to the teddy bear, while avoiding the other stuffed animals that are on the grid. - The order that the programmer gives the steps is called the sequence.
+The action steps that the robot is following are called the commands.
 Make sure that the programmer and robot both understand these two concepts.
-EXTENSIONS -Add other commands to the action steps -Create new symbols for the robot to follow -Add more teddy bears to the grid and time the robot to see how fast he can pick up the teddy bears -Complete more unplugged activities: https://inl.gov/inl-initiatives/partnering-with-inl/k-12-stem/resource-library/ RESOURCES -https://curriculum.code.org/ -How to Code a Sandcastle by: Josh Funk LEARN MORE STUDENTS + PARENTS + EDUCATORS For information on grants, training and student opportunities; curriculum ideas and resources, please visit us at: stem.inl.gov.